kubernetes/website/content/en/blog/_posts/2020-09-02-scaling-kubernetes-networking-endpointslices.md

 Potentially more significant, now that all Pod IPs for a Service don't need to be stored in a single resource, we don't have to worry about the size limit for objects stored in etcd.
 EndpointSlices have already been used to scale Services beyond 100,000 network endpoints.

 All of this is brought together with some significant performance improvements that have been made in kube-proxy.
 When using EndpointSlices at scale, significantly less data will be transferred for endpoints updates and kube-proxy should be faster to update iptables or ipvs rules.
-Beyond that, Services can now scale at least 10x beyond any previous limitations.
+Beyond that, Services can now scale to at least 10 times any previous limitations.

 ## EndpointSlices enable new functionality
 As a new API, EndpointSlices were built to enable some exciting new functionality in future Kubernetes releases.
 This will include dual-stack Services, topology aware routing, and endpoint subsetting.